Mount Compass

 Educational outcomes in Mount Compass fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 14.0%, considerably lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 14.0%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.5%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.7%).
-Trade and technical skills are prominent, with 46.1% of residents aged 15+ holding vocational credentials - advanced diplomas (11.4%) and certificates (34.7%).
+Vocational credentials are prevalent, with 46.1% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (34.7%).

 Frequently Asked Questions - Education